Property Assessment Roll

 - Made on the form, “Application for review of assessment roll1”, available online (download and save on your computer.
 Adobe Acrobat Reader PDF reader is required) at the Finance and Treasury Department located at the City Hall

-- Deposited at or sent by registered mail to the Finance and Treasury Department of City Hall
+- Deposited at or sent by registered mail to the Finance and Treasury Department of City Hall or by email (payment by credit card over the phone);

 - Accompanied by the sum of money provided for in By-law 1711.